nculwell/MathStudy/Analysis.md

 - Abbot, *Understanding Analysis* ([1e paperback](https://smile.amazon.com/dp/1441928669))

-  Abbot's book is more a traditional real analysis book that the others in this section.
+  Abbot's book is more a traditional real analysis book that the previous ones in this section.
 It doesn't include chapters teaching you how to do mathemetics.
 The reason that I don't classify it with the "standard" textbooks is that it stops short of measure theory and the Lebesgue integral.
 For the material that he does cover, though, his explanations are good.

+- Rosenlicht. *Introduction to Analysis* ([1e](https://smile.amazon.com/dp/0486650383/))

+  A classic book (1968), well-regarded for its clarity.
+Also stops short of measure theory and Lebesgue integration.

 #### Historical approach